BacktoEdgar/test-guide-Card-Stories/README.md

 6. 24 achievements for NPCs that you find in dungeons
 7. 4 miscellaneous achievements: 3 for Training + 1 for Squirrels

 For this step, I'll talk about a bit about (1), (2), (4) and one of the achievements from (3) and (5).
 First off, (1) and (2), there isn't much to talk about but since the achievements are ordered.
 For the 3 endings, you accumulate "Ending Points" (tentative name) and depending on how many you have, you'll have access from 1 up to all 3.
-But rest assured as it isn't very strict, more about that at the bottom of this step.
+But rest assured as it's pretty lenient, more about that at the bottom of this step.
 The chest collection achievements are missable because they're in one-time-only story dungeons, unlike the randomly generated dungeons you have access to at any time.
 So make sure to pick them up!

 The 1 achievements for the "quest" is an optional event for [A New Comrade from Afar](https://retroachievements.org/achievement/538883), it's not missable since it's only available towards the end of the game, but if you refuse the first choice when you trigger the event then it's gone.
 This event isn't present in the non-translated version because it was meant to be activated after some event at Konami with the employees which apparently never happened.
 But thanks to the translation team, they activated it for everyone to experience.